DZNTRL/trustless-common/docs/meta.md

 # About Pro Web (professional web)

 ## Why is it?
 I wanted a personal site for various reasons one of which was for professional demonstration.
 The best site I could have for professional demonstration is my own site, done in as professional manner as I can, not to say there aren't things I wouldn't improve, such is always the case, especially over time.
 In terms of functionality I had two essential features.
-First, I want to have content ("pages" of html/markdown) arranged by tag and tags collected into various sets which will not only organize the content but also be the driver for menu options, etc. Second, I wanted an authentication system that didn't involve passwords or 3rd parties, [read more](./login-method.md).
+First, I want to have content ("pages" of html/markdown) arranged by tag and tags collected into various sets which will not only organize the content but also be the driver for menu options, etc. Second, I wanted an authentication system that didn't involve passwords or 3rd parties, [read more](./login-method.md) on this subject.

 ## What is it?
 Pro Web is a set of repositories that define a set of contracts, enumerables, validators found [here](#Pro-Web-Common), and also implement the contracts contained in "common" and tests for each repository testing each implementation of a given contract.